Table of Contents

 Fortunately, the lawmakers in Maryland have been well aware of this for some time, because they included eSports in the same legislation that made sports betting legal.
 This means that eSports betting can already take place in land-based sportsbooks and it will also be available to users of online sportsbooks when they go live.

 The future of MD online gambling looks bright.
-At least a few online sportsbooks should be live by the end of 2022, and their success looks almost inevitable.
+The launch of sports betting on November 23, 2022 means that the state is now live!
 It is hoped by many that a thriving online sports betting industry in the state will pave the way for the legalization of online casinos, and perhaps even online poker sites at some point.

 For now, Marylanders are quite happy to know that they will soon be able to bet on their favorite sports from the convenience of their computers, tablets, and smartphones.